AFraucaA/Wordy/README.md

 * Add full javadoc comments after implementing each feature in source code.
 Remove "TODO: implement" line from `README.md`.

 # Future features / TODO
-* Decide on logging/println philosophy
 * Implementation for Wordle engine and game
 * Implementation for user-based solver (i.e. let the user play the game and input guesses into the program through the keyboard)
+* Clean up packaging and access restriction practices
 * Test everything
 * Implementation for personal Wordle solver(s)
 * Some integrity checks to ensure word length consistency throughout